Darrelle Revis: Professional career

-2007 NFL Draft
+Pre-draft

-On January 10, 2007, Revis announced he would forgo his senior year at Pittsburgh to enter the 2007 NFL Draft.
+On January 10, 2007, Revis announced he would forgo his senior year at Pittsburgh to enter the 2007 NFL draft.
 He was considered one of the top three cornerbacks available, along with Leon Hall of Michigan and Aaron Ross of Texas, and was one of 30 drafted.
-He received an invitation to the NFL Scouting Combine however, he chose not to attend after suffering a strained hamstring.
+He received an invitation to the NFL Scouting Combine however, he participated in meetings with NFL teams but was unable to show his skills during drills due to suffering a strained hamstring.
 Revis impressed scouts at Pittsburgh's Pro Day, impressing them with his 40-yard dash, a main concern scouts had prior to him completing the test.
 Teryl Austin, the Arizona Cardinals' defensive backs coach at the time stated, "nobody went away disappointed."
 Revis was touted by ESPN analyst Len Pasquarelli as having "terrific coverage techniques".

-New York Jets
+New York Jets (first stint)

 New York Jets scout Terry Bradway was impressed by Revis' workout but was concerned by the level of competition Pittsburgh played, as Louisville's Mario Urrutia was the toughest receiver Revis faced during the season.
 Despite this concern, the organization was so impressed by his man and zone coverage techniques and his ability to play the run that they decided to trade up for him in the draft.
-Originally, New York discussed trading draft selections with the Houston Texans who had the 10th overall pick however, when the deal fell through, they traded their first, second and fifth round picks to the Carolina Panthers, moving from 25th overall to 14th overall, to select Revis.
+Originally, New York discussed trading draft selections with the Houston Texans who had the 10th overall pick; however, when the deal fell through, they traded their first, second and fifth round picks to the Carolina Panthers, moving from 25th overall to 14th overall, to select Revis.

 Revis missed the first 21 days of training camp while his agents negotiated a contract.
 At one point, Revis' mother was flown in from Pittsburgh to help expedite the negotiation process.
 On August 15, 2007, the Jets came to an agreement with Revis.
 The 47-page contract was worth approximately $36 million over five years according to ESPN writer John Clayton.